-Cervical cerclage is a method used to help women with a shortened or an insufficient cervix to prolong pregnancy.
-It is a stitch placed around the cervix to help it remain closed.
-First performed in 1902 and used fairly commonly since the ‘60s, cerclage isn’t right for all pregnant women with cervical issues, but in the right situations, it can be an important part of maintaining a healthy pregnancy.
+Cervical cerclage is a method used to help pregnant people with a shortened or an insufficient cervix to prolong their pregnancies.
+It is a stitch or synthetic tape placed around the cervix to help it remain closed.
+First performed in 1902 and used fairly commonly since the ‘60s, cerclage isn’t right for all pregnant people with cervical issues, but in the right situations, it can be an important part of maintaining a healthy pregnancy.

 When a doctor might offer cerclage

-There are two different types of cerclage.
-The first type is called a prophylactic cerclage and that is generally recommended for women with a history of three or more first trimester miscarriages, women who have had cerclage in a past pregnancy, or women who have experienced a prior second trimester loss from cervical insufficiency and painless dilation.
-This type is placed early in the late first or early second trimester.
-The second type of cerclage is a “rescue” cerclage and is generally offered to women when a certain degree of cervical shortening or dilation is detected, especially in a woman with a prior history of preterm birth, before 24 weeks gestation.
+There are several reasons that people may need a cerclage.
+Most cerclages are recommended for people who have had cerclage in a past pregnancy, or have experienced a prior second trimester loss from cervical insufficiency and painless dilation.
+This is placed early in the late first or early second trimester.
+Another reason that someone may need a one, called a “rescue” cerclage, is when a certain degree of cervical shortening or dilation is detected, especially in those with a prior history of preterm birth before 24 weeks gestation.

 Since cerclage does carry its own risks with it, doctors do not recommend it unless they have determined that the risks of not acting outweigh the risks involved in the procedure.
-Risks include infection, premature rupture of membranes, vaginal bleeding, abruption, preterm labor, and preterm birth.
+Risks include infection, premature rupture of membranes, vaginal bleeding and abruption.

 Who is cerclage not right for?

-Cerclage is generally not recommended for women who are carrying multiples, since it has been linked to possible preterm labor.
-Cerclage is also not recommended for women who are at risk for preterm labor or birth for reasons other than cervical insufficiency, or short cervix.
-It is also not recommended for women who are in preterm labor, are showing evidence of an infection, signs of abruption, or whose water has broken.
+Cerclage is generally not recommended for people who are carrying multiples.
+Cerclage is also not recommended for those who are at risk for preterm labor or birth for reasons other than cervical insufficiency, or short cervix.
+It is also not recommended for people who are in preterm labor, are showing evidence of an infection, signs of abruption, or whose water has broken.

 What does the procedure look like?

-Most women who undergo cerclage placement have it performed while under regional anesthesia – that is, spinal anesthesia.
+Most people undergoing cerclage placement have it performed while under regional anesthesia – that is, spinal anesthesia.
 Cerclage is generally placed through a vaginal approach, but very uncommonly in certain cases it may be performed through the abdomen.
-Her physician places a stitch around the cervix in a purse-string fashion and then the stitch is tied down tightly
+The physician places a stitch around the cervix in a purse-string fashion and then the stitch is tied down tightly.

 Cerclage is generally put in in the third month of pregnancy, between weeks 12 and 14, but if the cervix starts to open later, cerclage can be put in then.